 • 64-bit Windows 7 Professional, Ultimate, or Enterprise

 The easiest way to run NB on 64-bit versions of Windows 7 is under “XP Mode” on Windows 7 Professional, Ultimate, or Enterprise.
-If you have the Starter or Home Premium version, you will need to upgrade to the Professional version (the upgrade is reportedly available to people with an .edu email address for $30—please contact Microsoft to confirm this price).

 • XP Mode is available for free to all users of Windows 7 Professional, Ultimate, or Enterprise.
-However, you will

-need to download and install it before you can use it.
+However, you will need to download and install it before you can use it.

 For written documentation and videos on how to install XP Mode and how to install an application (like Nota Bene) using XP Mode, see http://www.microsoft.com/windows/virtual-pc/support/default.aspx.
 The PDF file “Running Windows XP Mode with Windows Virtual PC” and the videos are particularly helpful.